AbdulmoneamAli/abdulmoneamali.github.io/_pages/about.md

 ---

+## Abdulmoneam Ali

+**Ph.D.
+Candidate in Electrical and Computer Engineering, UNC Charlotte**

 I am a Ph.D. candidate in Electrical and Computer Engineering at the University of North Carolina at Charlotte, advised by Prof. Ahmed Arafa.
-My research focuses on federated and distributed learning, with emphasis on efficient, robust, and communication-aware algorithms for privacy-preserving AI systems and wireless networks.
+My research focuses on **trustworthy and personalized federated learning**, with particular emphasis on **spectral data geometry, noisy-label robustness, distributed optimization, and system-aware learning**.

-My work addresses challenges such as personalization, client clustering, noisy-label robustness, hierarchical learning, and communication efficiency.
-My broader interests include federated learning, distributed AI, optimization, wireless communications, stochastic geometry, and machine learning systems.
+A central theme of my work is using the **geometry of decentralized data** to extract information that is difficult to obtain from conventional supervision or training dynamics.
+I develop methods for discovering client collaboration structures, identifying unreliable clients and corrupted labels, and designing robust personalized learning algorithms while preserving data locality.
+I also study the theoretical foundations of eigenspace-based clustering and the impact of communication and computation constraints on hierarchical federated learning.

+My broader research interests include **federated and distributed learning, optimization, system identification, wireless communications, and trustworthy AI**.
+My work has appeared in venues including **IEEE TCCN, IEEE ICC, Asilomar, CVPR FedVision, and Allerton**.

-I received my B.Sc. in Electrical Engineering from Zagazig University, Egypt, my M.S. in Computer Science from Nile University, Egypt, and my M.S. in Mathematics from UNC Charlotte.
+I received an M.Sc. in General Mathematics from UNC Charlotte, an M.Sc. in Communication and Information Technology from Nile University, and a B.Sc. in Electrical Engineering from Zagazig University.
+I received the **Outstanding Graduate Research Assistant Award** from UNC Charlotte and the **Bharatkumar S. Joshi Scholarship**.

-I was a Graduate Fellow at Nile University from 2016 to 2019 and was recognized as an Outstanding Research Assistant by the ECE Department at UNC Charlotte for the 2024–2025 academic year.